-Drama Writing at BOVTS is designed to nurture you in finding your distinctive voice as a writer for stage, screen and audio.
-The course aims to be innovative in its approach, by immersing you within the whole theatre and screen portfolio.
+Drama Writing at BOVTS is designed to nurture you in finding your distinctive voice as a drama writer.
+The course aims to be innovative in its approach, by immersing you within the whole theatre portfolio, while developing transferable skills to write for screen and audio.
 You’ll develop a systematic understanding of dramatic writing as an art, craft and business and see your work explored practically by other students.

 This highly practical course is innovative in its approach by immersing future playwrights within the whole theatre and screen portfolio.
 By building professional assurance through artistic practice, students will develop a systematic understanding of dramatic writing as an art, craft and business.

 Students will have their work bought to life by working with other students studying acting, directing, production arts and stage management from across the school.

 The Drama Writing programme is delivered through masterclasses, workshops and seminars delivered by top industry professionals and experienced practitioners.

 This is a full-time course, but contact hours will normally be concentrated into two to three days a week (normally Wednesday to Friday), with six ‘intensive weeks’ spread through the year.
 The Writers’ Hub is a dedicated space for teaching & learning, individual writing and for the group to programme activities.